ThiagoMaria-SecurityIT/ThiagoMaria-SecurityIT/README.md

 **Thiago Maria - From Brazil to the World 🌎**
 *Senior Security Information Professional | Passionate Programmer | AI Developer*

-With a professional background in security analysis and a deep passion for programming, I created this Github acc to share some knowledge about security information, cybersecurity, Python and AI development practices.
-Most of my work here focuses on implementing security-first at companies while maintaining usability and productivity.
+My passion for programming and my professional background in security analysis led me to create this GitHub account to share my knowledge of security information, cybersecurity, Python, and AI development practices.
+My work primarily focuses on prioritizing security in organizations while ensuring usability and productivity.

 Let's Connect: